 Now the third boon.
 This wish puts Yama in a dilemma.
-Nachiketa asks the third wish in the form of Atma Vidya or Atma Tattwa.
+Nachiketa asks for the third wish in the form of Atma Vidya or Atma Tattwa.
 Nachiketa wants to know what happens to the soul after the death of a being.
-All he wanted to know the secret of death and beyond.
+All he wanted to know was the secret of death and beyond.

 This was a very tough answer.
 Not because Yama didn’t know the answer.
 But because this secret should only be shared with a worthy one.
 A person who has conquered all desires or Vasanas, and won over Moha and Maya.
 So Yama starts to lure Nachiketa with other, worldly rewards.

 Yama asks Nachiketa to take back his wish in return for wealth, riches, gifts, siddhis and other temptations.
 But Nachiketa was firm in his decision and stood by his demands.
 He wanted to know the secret of death and the Atman.

 Finally, Yama surrenders to his wish and grants him access to the secret and sacred knowledge.
 One can read all of this in Kathopanishad.